-President, founder, and artistic Director of the National historical dance company, a cultural Association dedicated to the study and dissemination of historical dance from the Renaissance to the early twentieth century.
+President, founder, and artistic Director of the National Historical Dance Company dedicated to study and dissemination of historical dance from the Renaissance to the early twentieth century.

-He is the author of the book "Grand balls of XIX century: from "Gone with the wind" to "Leopard" published by Armando Curcio publisher with two CDs, photographs and paintings, in which he offers the result of his twenty-year research throughout Europe on the topic of fashion, dance and etiquette from the late XVIII to the early XX century.
+He currently gives series of lectures and conducts his own course on historical dance at several Italian Universities.
+He is also the author of the book "Grand balls of XIX century: from "Gone with the wind" to "Leopard" in which he offers the result of his twenty-year research throughout Europe on the topic of fashion, dance and etiquette from the late XVIII to the early XX century.

 Anna Nikolaeva (Moscow, Russia)

 Ballet dancer, choreographer and teacher.
 She studied classical dance with many teachers and lead dancers of the Bolshoi Theatre.
 The performing repertoire included solo variations and adagios from ballets of classical heritage: Swan lake, Raymonde, don Quixote, Corsair, Esmeralda, Sleeping Beauty and other staged solo performances.
 In 2008 Anna graduated with honors from the Moscow dance Academy.

 Alena was born in Russia in the south-east region of the Great Steppe (Barnaul, Altay Region).
 She became interested in historical dance as early as 2006 starting to attend classes in Novosibirsk.
 Since 2009 she has been living in Scotland where she continued her historical dance practice with European early dance professionals.
 Since 2013 she started to teach historical dance In Edinburgh.
 Her research interests are focused on stage and social Scottish dance repertoire from 1700 – 1860.